-Ophir Pass is a high mountain pass at an elevation of 3.593m (11,789ft) above the sea level, located in the San Juan Mountains in southwestern Colorado, USA.
-The road to reach the summit is the Forest Road #630 (Ophir Pass Road).
+Ophir Pass is a high mountain pass at an elevation of 3.593m (11,789ft) above the sea level, located in San Miguel County, in the U.S. state of Colorado.
+The road to the summit is called Forest Road #630 (Ophir Pass Road).

 Located in the San Juan Mountains in southwestern Colorado, Forest Road #630 (Ophir Pass Road) is 16.09km (10 miles) long running west-east from the CO-145 Road towards the challenging US-550 (Million Dollar Highway) north of Silverton, via the historic mining town of Ophir.
 It takes about one hour to complete.
 The drive offers alpine views of the upper Ophir Valley and neighboring peaks.

 This road is accessible from June until November, but it can be closed anytime when the access is not cleared of snow.
 When the road is plowed open in June it is not unusual to find walls of snow up to 20 feet high at the summit.
 The road offers alpine views of the upper Ophir Valley and neighboring peaks and it’s often driven in combination with either the Black Bear Pass Road or the Tomboy-Imogene (Imogene Pass) roads to form a long loop drive/ride.
 Snow can be present year-round, and afternoon storms are common, so prepare accordingly.

 Is Ophir Pass dangerous?